Equivalences of Graded Categories: Preliminaries

 Composition at the 2-level is the composition $\circ$ of bimodule functors, and composition at the 3-level is the vertical composition $\cdot$ of natural transformations.
-Composition at the 1-level is more complicated.
-We first define the category $\operatorname{Fun}^\text{bal}(M_1\times M_2 \to N)$, for bimodules $M_1,M_2,N$, as done in \cite{MR2678824}.
-For this paper $\times$ is the Deligne product of bimodule categories.
+Composition at the 1-level is more complicated, and is given by $\boxtimes$, the so called relative tensor product over $\cC$.

+\begin{remark} It is very important to note that we are using very non-standard notation for the Deligne product of bimodules and for the relative tensor product over $\cC$.
+Typical notation is to write $\boxtimes$ for the Deligne product, and $\boxtimes_\cC$ for the relative tensor product over $\cC$.
+Due to the sheer number of relative tensor products in this paper, we were forced to drop the standard notation, as it made many equations unreadable.
+Instead we write $\times$ for the Deligne product, and $\boxtimes$ for the relavtive tensor product over $\cC$. \end{remark}